Albert Einstein in popular culture: In literature

-Featured in Jean-Claude Carrière's 2005 French novel, Einstein S'il Vous Plaît (Einstein If You Please) where Carrière portrays a fictional conversation between Einstein and a student.
+Jean-Claude Carrière's 2005 French novel Einstein S'il Vous Plaît (Einstein If You Please) portrays a fictional conversation between Einstein and a student.

-Alan Lightman's first book Einstein's Dreams, consists of short stories which are portrayed as being the dreams of Einstein while he was working on the theory of relativity; these stories explain how time would work in imaginary parallel universes.
+Alan Lightman's first book, Einstein's Dreams, consists of short stories which are portrayed as being the dreams of Einstein while he was working on the theory of relativity; these stories explain how time would work in imaginary parallel universes.

 Novelist Jacob M. Appel's Einstein's Beach House relates a fictional battle over the settlement of Einstein's estate after his death.

-David Bodanis's book E=mc2: A Biography of the World's Most Famous Equation is a biography of Einstein's famous equation and the other scientists before during and after his time that contributed to the understanding we have about the equation.
+David Bodanis's book E=mc2: A Biography of the World's Most Famous Equation describes Einstein's equation which defines mass-energy equivalence, and the other scientists before during and after his time that contributed to the understanding we have about the equation.

-In James Dashner's young adult novels, The Maze Runner, one of the main characters of the first novel (Alby) is said to be named after him.

 Marie Hermanson's Swedish crime novel Den stora utställningen (The Great Exhibition) is set during the 1923 Gothenburg Exhibition where Einstein held his official Nobel Lecture after being awarded the 1921 Nobel Prize in Physics.
 In this fictional version of events, Einstein is the intended victim of an antisemitic murder plot and one of the viewpoint characters.

-The manga series Dr. Stone features the main character, Senku Ishigami in chapter 93 recreating the same famous picture of Einstein when photography is reintroduced into the world.

-The manga series One Piece introduced a scientist by the name of Dr. Vegapunk in chapter 433, released in November 2006.
-Despite being a major influence on the world and plot of the series, his actual appearance was only revealed in chapter 1066, released 16 years later in November 2022.
-With his gray hair, mustache and a large tongue, he bears a striking resemblance to Albert Einstein on the 1951 photo.

 In visual arts

+In 1939, the Alley Oop comic strip introduced a time-traveling character named Dr. Elbert Wonmug, who has had several story lines in the strip ever since.
+"Wonmug" is a play on the English translation of the name "Einstein" -- "ein" meaning one (won) and "stein" meaning a style of drinking mug.

-In 1940, Philadelphia artist Louis Hirshman did a caricature of Einstein using found objects, including a wild mop of hair, an abacus chest and shirt collar scribbled with the equation 2+2 = 2+2.
+In 1940, Philadelphia artist Louis Hirshman created a caricature of Einstein using found objects, including a wild mop of hair, an abacus chest and shirt collar scribbled with the equation 2+2 = 2+2.
 In 1977, the piece was purchased by the Philadelphia Museum of Art.

-In the manga and anime series Dr. Stone, the main character Senku Ishigami has hair resembling Einstein's, wears a robe with E=mc² written on it, and imitates the famous "tongue out" photo of Einstein (seen at the top of this page) for the first photograph taken with a reinvented camera.

-In the manga and anime series One Piece, world renowned scientist, Dr. Vegapunk's design is inspired by Albert Einstein's appearance and is seen with his tongue sticking out which references the "tongue out" photo.